snic-nsc/esgf_dl/README.md

 ## Docker installation

-- The docker build recipe is found in the file `Dockerfile`, in the `docker` directory.
+- The Docker build recipe is found in the file `Dockerfile`, in the `docker` directory.
 - To build:
 ```
 git clone https://github.com/snic-nsc/esgf_dl.git
 cd esgf_dl && git checkout 'v1.01'
 cd docker && sudo docker build -t esgf-wget-env .
 ```
-- The prebuilt container is also available on dockerhub; you can simply pull it down by:
+- The prebuilt container is also available on Dockerhub; you can simply pull it down by:
 ```
 sudo docker pull pchengi/esgf-wget-env
 ```